revans2/incubator-storm/docs/documentation/Resource_Aware_Scheduler_overview.md

 # Introduction

 The purpose of this document is to provide a description of the Resource Aware Scheduler for the Storm distributed real-time computation system.
-This document will provide you with both a high level description of the resource aware scheduler in Storm
+This document will provide you with both a high level description of the resource aware scheduler in Storm.

 ## Using Resource Aware Scheduler